una-ui/una-ui/docs/content/3.components/select.md

 ## Slots

-> You can use the following slots to customize the slider.
+> You can use the following slots to customize the select.

 | Name      | Description       | Props   |
 | --------- | ----------------- | ------- |